apache/flink-web/reviewing-prs.md

 ## Review Checklist

 Every review needs to check the following five aspects.
-We encourage to check these aspects in order, to avoid spending time on detailed code quality reviews when there is not yet consensus that a feature or change should be actually be added.
+We encourage to check these aspects in order, to avoid spending time on detailed code quality reviews when there is no consensus yet whether a feature or change should actually be added.

 ### 1. Is the Contribution Well-Described?